g11baldwin/nodejs-prelaunchr/README.md

 We used mongodb behind the app (Sails can handle several different dbs via the Waterline ORM).
 Our config info is scrubbed, so you'll need to add your own mongodb config.

+##### Licensing
+This web application is derived from the Harry's "prelaunchr" webapp and as such, is licensed under the same terms as they provided.
+The code, documentation, non-branded copy and configuration are released under the MIT license.
+Any branded assets are included only to illustrate and inspire.
+Please change the artwork to use your own brand!
+We have attempted to remove any reference to Harry's in the web application; however, in the case we have missed sometihng, Harry's does not give you permission to use their brand or trademarks in your own marketing.
+In a similar way, Vidicons does not give you permission to use our brand or trademarks in your marketing.

 ------------------------------------------------------------------------

 ##### Running the app